Thinking of setting up a book group? This month, we are sharing some of our top tips to get you started.

 Holding a meeting of your group every week is the most manageable and enables momentum to be maintained between meetings.
 Depending on your aims you may want to meet more regularly for a shorter period of time or even fortnightly.
 If you are all reading the same book then having a week between meetings gives group members the time to read enough of the book to discuss.
 Treat your book group like any other extra-curricular club by holding it outside of lesson times.
 Having a lunchtime club with a working lunch could be ideal for some schools while after school may work better for others.
 It really depends on the way your school is set up and the person who is running the club.
 As long as you will not be interrupted (easier said than done I know!) and the group can be given your full attention your club will work well.

 One way of making sure your club is uninterrupted is by using a dedicated space where there is not a steady stream of children walking through on their way to the playground.
 In an ideal world you will have a library to meet in but if you don’t then you may need to be creative.
 An empty classroom, Headteacher’s office or even an outdoor area (in fair weather) can provide a space.

-What shall we read?
+What shall we read at a book group?

 This has been partly covered in the section about different types of group as it does depend on the needs of the group.

 Books that take readers outside their comfort zone may be suitable for some groups while interactive reads may provide an incentive for less engaged readers.
 Most adult book groups involve each member reading the same book to provide a shared focus for discussion but it really does depend.
 For further support with book selection please contact us at firstname.lastname@example.org and we can help you build a list for your group.

 Anyone with a love of books can run a book club.
 You, your Headteacher, a teaching assistant, parent, grandparent – you get the idea!
 Bags of enthusiasm and a desire to pass on your love of reading to others are the only qualifications needed.
 Once you get started do let us know how you get on.